gvwilson/sdxjs/promises/index.md

 -   Callbacks work but are hard to read and debug
     -   Which means they only "work" in a limited sense
 -   Promises were added to JavaScript in 2015
-    -   As in, "I promise to do this later"
+    -   As in, "We promise to do this later"
 -   Show how they work by creating a <g key="class">class</g> of our own called `Pledge`
     -   Based on [Trey Huffine's tutorial][huffine-promises]